 Working toward an unsettled, adventurous life is my biggest creative project.

-My home base is my 1920's apartment in the heart of Seattle.
+My home base is a small town in the glorious Skagit Valley, an hour north of Seattle.

 About the Art